assadollahi/kayra/mujoco/readme.md

 this directory containing all the files for simulating Kayra in MuJoCo the XML files refer via relative links to the STL files.

-to install mujoco, just use pip install mujoco, see here for more details: https://mujoco.readthedocs.io/en/stable/python.html
+to install mujoco, just use pip3 install mujoco, see here for more details: https://mujoco.readthedocs.io/en/stable/python.html

 for exploring kayra's mujoco files, start the mujoco viewer using python3 -m mujoco.viewer and load one of the XML files

+assuming that you have cloned kayra's git repo to home, you can also call the viewer with a file python3 -m mujoco.viewer --mjcf=~/kayra/mujoco/kayraLowerBody.xml

+there is also a separate viewer that has no controls: pip3 install mujoco-python-viewer

 inspirations on learning how to build a robot in mujoco: https://studywolf.wordpress.com/2020/03/22/building-models-in-mujoco/